eigenfoo/old-eigenfoo.github.io/_drafts/2020-07-25-floating-point-deep-learning.md

 [^1]: Technically speaking, there are [quadruple-](https://en.wikipedia.org/wiki/Quadruple-precision_floating-point_format) and [octuple-precision](https://en.wikipedia.org/wiki/Octuple-precision_floating-point_format) floating-point formats, but those are pretty rarely used, and certainly unheard of in deep learning.

-[^2]: A Tensor Core is essentially a mixed-precision FP16/FP32 core, which NVIDIA has optimized for deep learning application.
+[^2]: A Tensor Core is essentially a mixed-precision FP16/FP32 core, which NVIDIA has optimized for deep learning applications.